"Contacts" in Clio are all of the people that you work with in your practice - including clients, co-counsel, witnesses, judges, experts, etc.

 The address that you add to your client's details will automatically appear on the bills that you generate.
 If your client has more than one address, the address with the "Billing" type is the one that will be displayed on bills.

 Custom Fields allow you to add any type of information to your Contact.
 Custom Fields can be used to filter your Contacts list, they can be pulled into the documents that your create via Document Automation, and they can be reported on via your Contact Exports.
-Custom Fields are only available to our Boutique and Elite subscribers.

 For more information, see our collection of Custom Fields articles.